mvolkmann/blog/src/swift-ui.md

 Other views are "flexible" and can adapt to the space offered to them.
 Examples include `Circle` and `RoundedRectangle`.

-Combiner views give space to inflexible child views first and then divide the remaining space between the flexible child views.
+Container views give space to inflexible child views first and then divide the remaining space between the flexible child views.
-The priority with which combiner views give space to child views can be altered by applying the `layoutPriority` view modifier to child views.
+The priority with which container views give space to child views can be altered by applying the `layoutPriority` view modifier to child views.
 It is passed a float value that defaults to zero.

-When a combiner view contains at least one flexible view, it is also considered to be flexible.
+When a container view contains at least one flexible view, it is also considered to be flexible.

 Unsafe areas, such as the area at the top of iPhones that have a camera bump,